Dr. Fiona Rotberg

 Children’s Voices is a collaborative video production between Global Child Forum and CCR CSR.
 Children from China, Malaysia, Vietnam and Bangladesh talk about the impacts of businesses on their lives.

-Researcher, Global Child Forum
+Research Manager, Global Child Forum

 Presenting Global Child Forum’s South East Asia benchmark results, with a focus on workplace and marketplace issues.